-My hope in the true victory of the Pro-Life movement is not in government policy, and certainly not in whoever sits in the oval office.
-My hope rests in the Spirit of God moving people to see the inherent goodness, beauty, and truth of treating human lives in the womb with the same seriousness as we ought to treat all human life, caring for each life, from conception to burial, as if it were made in the image of the living God.
-There is great beauty in our position, there is great horror in the destruction of what is beautiful.
+My hope for the true victory of the pro-life movement is not in government policy, and certainly not in whoever sits in the Oval Office.
+My hope rests in the Spirit of God moving people to see the inherent goodness, beauty, and truth of treating human lives in the womb with the same seriousness as we ought to treat all human life by caring for each life, from conception to burial, as if it were made in the image of the living God.
+There is great beauty in our position.
+There is great horror in the destruction of what is beautiful.

 Heartbeat